 Ex.
 “There isn’t a simple solution to this in terms of policy,” said Florizone.
 “That’s exactly why we’re taking the approach we are tonight [at the community meeting.]”

 Ex.
 He said the argument was “remarkably bitter.”

-To convey the same meaning of and idea using different words
+To convey the same meaning of an idea using different words.

 “You” have no place in a story.

 Neither does “I.” Stories for all sections except opinions should always be in third-person.
-Don’t use generalized assumptions involving “you,” (or “students” as a substitute for “you”, in stories.
+Don’t use generalized assumptions involving “you.”
+Don’t try to use “students” as a substitute for “you,” either.

 Incorrect: Finding a girlfriend is hard if you’re a computer science student.